WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

 Anaouder is a python package based on **Vosk**, a high-level API for speech-to-text, which is itself based on a low-level toolkit called **Kaldi**.
 ### Vosk
 * It is a library that offers the ability of using pre-trained models for speech recognition.
-* It supports python and some other programming langauges.
+* It supports python and some other programming languages.
 ### Kaldi
 * It is a complex lowlevel toolkit that offers a collection of tools such as : audio processing and feature extraction.
 * It provides the core algorithm to build speech-to-text systems from scratch.